The Spring 2025 Trends Taking Shape in New York, Milan, and Paris

 The moment is less about conforming to a singular trend and more about embracing the freedom to craft your style narrative wherever it lands on the spectrum.
 Designers have taken notice and are helping lead the charge.

 Whether it’s cleverly layering a dress over trousers, adding an unexpected stripe or abstract print to an otherwise muted ensemble, or going entirely off-script, we're slowly stepping away from Tok aesthetics and algorithm-driven style.
 Instead, we're inching towards rediscovering the art of self-expression.
-Here are some standout styles touting that ethos on the Spring 2025 runways in Copenhagen, New York, and London so far.
+Here are some standout styles touting that ethos on the Spring 2025 runways in Copenhagen, New York, London, and Milan so far.

 Changing Stripes